simonw/datasette-redirect-to-https/README.md

 Some hosting providers handle HTTPS for you, passing requests back to your application server over HTTP.

-For this plugin to work correctly, you need to detect that they the original incoming request came in over HTTP.
+For this plugin to work correctly, it needs to detect that the original incoming request came in over HTTP.

-Hosting providers like this often set an additional HTTP header such as `x-forwarded-proto: http` to let you know the original protocol.
+Hosting providers like this often set an additional HTTP header such as `x-forwarded-proto: http` identifying the original protocol.

 You can configure `datasette-redirect-to-https` to respect this header using the following plugin configuration in `metadata.json`: